The Importance of a Good Camp Site

 Before you can bring anything to a trail campsite, you have to fit it into or on your pack.

 ||Emergency after dark throw down campsite: a soft flat, but a quarter-mile distant from water.

 ||Pack loaded and ready for a Spring Snow trip.

 |Ready to lash on the 2 huge food bags, sleeping pad, water bottle, and hit the trail.

 ||Note the snow shoes behind pad, behind the bungee cords attached to each other and the pack frame.

-I can easily hold 22 pounds of food with this set-up, plus another 5 pounds for the Garcia Food Canister, making a total of 27 lbs for 11 days of food.
-The picture on the Right shows how this sling and lash system works with snowshoes and a full Spring Snow setup including one external food bag.
+I can easily hold 22 pounds of food with this set-up, plus another 5 pounds in the Garcia Food Canister, making a total of 27 lbs for 11 days of food.
+The picture on the Above Right shows how this sling and lash system works with snowshoes and a full Spring Snow setup, including one external food bag.
 All external gear is held tight in position on my pack by the two bungee cords.

 Above: I have my pack set up so that the heavy external food sacks pictured above, as well as a variety of Winter Gear, can be secured to the outside of the pack by lines leading over the top of the pack to the clip pictured above.
 This allows me to externally suspend heavy gear at the height I choose.

-The external load is held in my selected height and positioned against the pack by two bungee cords which secure the external load to the pack.
+The external load is held at my selected height and position tight against the pack by two bungee cords.
 The load is held securely up against the pack so that no "bounce" is generated during hiking.